danielaine3/CuttingSomeE/README.md

 # CUTTING SOME E!News
 ## News Scraping App

-## Table of Contents
-*
 ## How It Works
 ## 1. Cut new E!
-Click the "Cute New" button to scrape the E!
+Click the "Cut New" button to scrape the E!
 News website for new articles.
 ![ScreenShot](public/assets/images/HomeScreen.jpg)
 Once the Headlines appear you can:
 1. Click the "Read More" button to be directed to the full article on the E!
 New website